kpetersen/kpetersen.github.io/words/_posts/2011-12-7-childhood-dream.markdown

 A Childhood Dream Came True!!!
 (Las Vegas Series Part 1 of 3)
 ===================
 Let's travel back in time to the fall of 1995, my fifth-grade year.
 Microsoft released Windows 95.
 Operation Desert Shield came to an end.
-The DVD was introduced. eBay was founded.
+The DVD was introduced.
+Pierre Omidyar founded eBay.
 OJ
 Simpson was found not guilty for the murders of his wife, Nicole, and friend, Ronald Goldman.
 The final _Calvin and Hobbes_ comic strip was published.
 And I, Katie Peetz, got my first boom box for Christmas.
 Along with that boom box came my first-ever CDs (compact discs for you old folks).
 As a country music lover through-and-through, it was no surprise that I received several Garth Brooks albums, a Rick Trevino album, and a Reba McEntire album.
 Oddly enough, no one ever gave me a Tricia Yearwood album,